Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

   - Centralized Management: A single MCP Server instance can manage multiple geographically dispersed networks.
   - Scalability: Cloud-native scaling accommodates dynamic tool registry updates and high request volumes.

+# Impact of integrating MCP on Network Management

 # IANA Considerations

 This document has no IANA actions.